dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 ### Eave Drip Edge
 Install the *Eave Drip Edge* lapped under the underlayment  at the eave using *1" Pancake Head Woodscrews*.
 Join pieces by trimming the folded sections of the edges so that one can slide into the other.

-If the drip edge is difficult to screw through, pre-drill holes as often as needed.
+If the drip edge is difficult to screw through, pre-drill holes as often as required in the manufacturer instructions.

+Use *Pop Rivets* inserted in to a *Pop Rivet Gun* to join any seams so that they become flush.

 ### Rake Drip Edge
 Next install the *Rake Drip Edge* over the underlayment starting at the top.
 Cut the top edge at a 45 degree angle leaving the first side with some excess on the face which is flush with the fascia.
 This will allow the second side to sit overtop and give a cleaner look at the joint.